Keyboard shortcuts

 Then pass it to the CLI:

-readstat data /some/dir/to/example.sas7bdat --output out.parquet --format parquet --columns-file columns.txt
+readstat convert /some/dir/to/example.sas7bdat --output out.parquet --columns-file columns.txt

 Preview with column selection